MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODataEncryptionPolicy.md

 ```

 ## DESCRIPTION
-Use this cmdlet to .
+Use the Get-DataEncryptionPolicy cmdlet to view customer encryption status for your geo tenant.
+For more information, see [Controlling your data in Office 365 using Customer Key](https://docs.microsoft.com/en-us/microsoft-365/compliance/controlling-your-data-using-customer-key)

 ## EXAMPLES